Actor, ad film-maker Alyque Padamsee no more

 Senior journalist Rajdeep Sardesai, tweeted, " If you grew up in south Mumbai in the

-70s, did a bit of theatre, went to Xaviers college , watched the Liril ad and imbibed the cosmopolitan spirit of a city that simply loved life and its people , then Alyque Padamsee was an iconic figure..
+70s, did a bit of theatre, went to Xavier's college, watched the Liril ad and imbibed the cosmopolitan spirit of a city that simply loved life and its people, then Alyque Padamsee was an iconic figure..
 RIP"

 If you grew up in south Mumbai in the 70s, did a bit of theatre, went to Xaviers college , watched the Liril ad and imbibed the cosmopolitan spirit of a city that simply loved life and its people , then Alyque Padamsee was an iconic figure..
 RIP— Rajdeep Sardesai (@sardesairajdeep) November 17, 2018